Hire and Retain the Best Employees

 To apply for an SBA loan, your business must be for-profit and owner-occupied.
 Both existing and start-up companies are accepted.
 The business must also be engaged in or propose to do business in the United States and be able to demonstrate a need for the loan proceeds using the funds for a sound business purpose.
 Visit SBA.gov for more eligibility requirements and a list of ineligible businesses.

 What do I need to apply?

 To begin the loan application process, you should first reach out to your lender.
-First National is an authorized SBA Preferred lender and we make our own credit decisions in-house to expedite the approval process.
+First National Bank Southwest is an authorized SBA Preferred lender and we make our own credit decisions in-house to expedite the approval process.
 To assess your eligibility, you will need to provide a personal background and financial statement.
 You will need to provide income tax returns, loan application history and business financial statements, including a Profit and Loss Statement, to demonstrate your ability to repay the loan.
 A list of names and addresses of any subsidiaries and affiliates as well as your original business license or certificate is also required.
 You will also need to provide a brief business overview and history, personal resumes for each principal, and your explanation of why an SBA loan is needed and how it will help the business.

 Q1 2014 - Five Small Business Tax Credits & Deductions to Take Advantage of For 2013

 There are a variety of tax credits available to small businesses.
 Don’t miss the opportunity to lower your business’s 2013 tax bill.
 We’ve included five small business credits and deductions that can help you and your business save.